FRC-Team-9003/2024-Documents/Subsystems.md

 ### Intake and Arm
 - Intake wheels: Neo 550 (50)
-	- Limit switch for when a note is loaded.
+	- Infrared break beam for when a note is loaded.
+(Digital Port 1)
 - elbow
   - Neo (51)
   - Absolute encoder